TAssetBundle Manual

 Using Asset Reference

-Asset references remain intact even if the asset is moved.
+Asset references allow drag-and-drop in the inspector and remain valid even if the asset is moved.

 using UnityEngine;